-Arizona Official Arrested In Multi-Million-Dollar 'Baby Mill' Adoption Fraud Scheme
+Arizona Official Arrested In MultiMillion-Dollar 'Baby Mill' Adoption Fraud Scheme

 A public official in Arizona has been arrested in connection with charges that he ran a multimillion-dollar scheme in which he smuggled pregnant women from the Marshall Islands to profit from their newborn babies.
-Authorities say Maricopa County Assessor Paul Peterson's fraudulent adoption enterprise left a trail of fraudulent documents and violated U.S. and international laws.
+Authorities say Maricopa County Assessor Paul Peterson's fraudulent adoption enterprise left a trail of forged documents and violated U.S. and international laws.

 Peterson operates an adoption law firm.
-For years, he has connected American families seeking to adopt with women from the Marshall Islands — but state prosecutors in Arizona and Utah say Peterson falsified documents and lied about the mothers' residency so he could enrich himself.
+For years, he has connected American families seeking to adopt with women from the Marshall Islands — but state and federal prosecutors say Peterson falsified documents and lied about the mothers' residency so he could enrich himself.

-Federal prosecutors in Arkansas on Wednesday unsealed a criminal indictment against Peterson and an associate, Maki Takehisa, on smuggling, visa fraud and mail fraud charges.
+Federal prosecutors in Arkansas on Wednesday unsealed a criminal indictment against Peterson and an associate, Maki Takehisa, on smuggling, money laundering and visa fraud charges.

 In Arizona, Peterson has been indicted on theft, fraud and forgery charges for allegedly claiming pregnant women from the Marshall Islands were residents of Arizona in order to obtain medical care for them.
-He's also accused of violating an international agreement between the U.S. and the Marshall Islands that allows Marshallese residents to travel and take jobs in the U.S. — but which bans them from entering the U.S. for the purpose of putting a child up for adoption.
+He is also accused of violating an international agreement between the U.S. and the Marshall Islands that allows Marshallese residents to travel and take jobs in the U.S., but which bans them from entering the U.S. for the purpose of putting a child up for adoption.

 In separate charging documents, Utah prosecutors accuse Peterson of human smuggling for "adoption-related exploitation in the Republic of the Marshall Islands," claiming Peterson has targeted birth mothers in the Marshall Islands as well as adoptive parents in the U.S.

-In Utah, prosecutors said Peterson transported more than 40 pregnant women from the Marshall Islands and charged tens of thousands of dollars for their newborns to be adopted in the U.S. Each time, state authorities say, he lured the pregnant women to the U.S. with payments of $10,000.
+In Utah, prosecutors said Peterson transported more than 40 pregnant women from the Marshall Islands and charged parents in the U.S. tens of thousands of dollars for their newborns to be adopted.
+Each time, authorities say, he lured the pregnant women to the U.S. with payments of $10,000.

-During that same period, $2.7 million flowed into Peterson's bank account, according to Utah authorities.
+During that same period, $2.7 million flowed into Peterson's bank account related to the alleged smuggling operation, according to Utah authorities.

 The women sometimes came to Utah just days before they were expected to give birth.
 They stayed in a home owned by Peterson, according to the charging documents.
 At times, Peterson allegedly housed as many as 15 pregnant women in the same home, leading one tipster to describe Peterson's business as a "baby mill."

-Parents interviewed by Utah investigators said Peterson and his associates lied or omitted information about the adoptions, including that the pregnant women were paid for the adoptions and that the process wasn't allowed under international law.
+Parents interviewed by Utah investigators said Peterson and his associates lied or omitted information about the adoptions, including that the pregnant women were paid for the adoptions and that the process was forbidden under international law.

 "It is heartbreaking that these families from both countries were so cruelly manipulated," Utah Attorney General Sean Reyes said in a statement.